Aksaloi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 This function can free lists with a loop
-You should go though the list only once task14 a function that finds the loop in a linked list.
+You should go though the list only once task14 a function that finds the loop in a linked list